Frequently Asked Questions

 While federal funding currently supports the research and development work of the Smarter Balanced Assessment Consortium, all policy decisions about the structure and content of the assessments are made by the member states based on input from stakeholders across the county.
 At the conclusion of the federal grant in September 2014, Smarter Balanced will become an operational assessment system supported by its member states.
 The Consortium does not plan to seek additional funds from the U.S. Department of Education.

-To learn more, download a one-page overview of the Consortium.
+To learn more, download a one-page overview of the Smarter Balanced assessment system.

 For more information, visit the Parents & Students page.